MarcosBorio/weatherpipes/readme.md

 The following features are planned for future releases:

 1. **Orchestration and Scheduling**:
-   - Integration with Apache Airflow for automated pipeline scheduling.
    - Implementation of notification systems for pipeline failures or delays.

 2. **Extended Data Sources**: